Jbleezy/BO2-Reimagined/README.md

 * Der Wunderfizz: refunds points when teddy bear perk bottle is shown (normally refunds points when orb moves to new location)
 * Der Wunderfizz: moves to new location instantly
 * Der Wunderfizz: can no longer be activated while orb is moving down
+* Der Wunderfizz: can be activated while the previous activator is drinking the perk
 * Der Wunderfizz: machines initially start with the top part open
+* Der Wunderfizz: fixed sound and fx not playing if activated immediately after becoming activatable
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
 * Rituals of the Ancients: fixed not being able to pick up One Inch Punch from reward chest after disconnecting and reconnecting to a match
 * Soul boxes: decreased number of souls to close from 30 to 20